GetScatter/eos-sharp/README.md

 # eos-sharp
 C# client library for EOS blockchains.
-The library is based on https://github.com/EOSIO/eosjs2
+The library is based on https://github.com/EOSIO/eosjs2 and MIT licensed.

 # Prerequisite